skip to Main Content

 VIEW ARTICLE

-Insight Counseling Centers is proud to host a 30-hour training program for mental health professionals and graduate students on working with clients' spirituality in session.
-The Spiritually Integrated Psychotherapy (SIP) Training Program was developed by ACPE: The Standard for Spiritual Care & Education and consists of ten 3-hour courses.
+The Spiritually Integrated Psychotherapy (SIP) Training Program, a 30-hour training program for mental health professionals and graduate students on working with clients' spirituality in session, was developed by ACPE: The Standard for Spiritual Care & Education and consists of ten 3-hour courses.
 Participants who complete the 30-hour curriculum are eligible to pursue certification in Spiritually Integrated Psychotherapy by completing 20 hours of consultation with an ACPE SIP Trainer.
-The pilot training program at…

 VIEW ARTICLE